SouthGreenPlatform/genoring/README.md

 A GenoRing module is a directory with the following structure:
 - "README.md": a README file explaining the puprose of the module and how it works.
+- "LOCAL.md": a file explaining how to turn docker services into local ones.
 - "env": a directory containing environment files used by the module that may be edited by the site administrator to adjust configuration elements.
   Each environment file can hold multiple environment variables, one by line,